4 Allophanic Soils

 12. Sensitive.
 A pronounced loss of strength occurs on disturbance.

 13. Limited fertility.
 There are usually requirements for phosphorus, potassium and magnesium on dairy farms.
 There are no significant trace element deficiencies although cobalt is marginal in more strongly leached Allophanic Soils.
 Pasture may respond to lime where pH is less than 5.3.
-Sulphate reserves are held in B horizons.
+Sulfate reserves are held in B horizons.
 P retention and phosphate fixation are high in topsoils.

 14. Moist climate.
 Precipitation exceeds 1000 mm and soil moisture deficits are either absent or occur for only short periods.

-Summary of Allophanic Soils Hierarchy
+4.5 Summary of Allophanic Soils

-Table 6.1: Allophanic Soils
+Table 4.1: Allophanic Soils

 Code Group Subgroup Example Series